-How many players can play together on a Non-Interscholastic team such as AAU?
+How many players can play together on a Non-Interscholastic team such as AAU outside the season?

 Answer: TWO (2).
 OHSAA Sports Regulations limit the number of participants on any non-interscholastic roster to no more than 50% of those that make up a starting lineup of a team.
 In basketball, that magic number is 2.
-The only exception to this is explained on page 67 in Sports' Regulation 6.21 in which all members of the non-interscholastic squad are siblings (by blood or adoption) and no other player from the same school squad is a participant on the non-school team.
+The only exception to this is explained on page 66-67 in Sports' Regulation 7.31(f) in which all members of the non-interscholastic squad are siblings (by blood or adoption) and no other player from the same school squad is a participant on the non-school team.

 Can our team participate in a fundraiser game against a faculty or a team of local/area celebrities outside the season of play?
+Answer: Yes they can, however, it must be against all members of the same school's faculty.